SeanJM/promise-array/src/readme/content/filter.md

-Works the same as the default `.filter` function with the exception that you can return a `Promise` as well.
+Works the same as the default `.filter` function, with the exception that it can also return a `Promise`

 ```javascript
 var myPromises = [promise1, promise2];